Piano Sonata No. 29 (Beethoven): Structure

-The piece contains four movements, a structure often used by Beethoven, and imitated by contemporaries such as Schubert, Schumann, and Chopin, in contrast to the more usual three or two movements of Mozart's and Haydn's sonatas.
-The four movements are:
+The piece contains four movements, a structure used by Beethoven in his earlier piano sonatas.
+However, the order of the inner movements are reversed, with the Scherzo placed before the Adagio sostenuto.

 In addition to the thematic connections within the movements and the use of traditional Classical formal structures, Charles Rosen has described how much of the piece is organised around the motif of a descending third (major or minor).
+(Carl Reinecke had first remarked on this in 1897).
 This descending third is quite ubiquitous throughout the work but most clearly recognizable in the following sections: the opening fanfare of the Allegro; in the scherzo's imitation of the aforementioned fanfare, as well as in its trio theme; in bar two of the adagio; and in the fugue in both its introductory bass octave-patterns and in the main subject, as the seven-note runs which end up on notes descended by thirds.